madprops/gifmaker/README.md

 You can use flag arguments like: `--fps=3 --top=0 --width=500`

-These modify how the gif image is going to be generated.
+These modify how the file is going to be generated.

 ---